Child and Youth Care

 Relationship Building with Children and Youth

-This course is designed to introduce students to the basic theory and practice of some counselling skills with the purpose of building relationships with children and youth.
+This course is designed to introduce students to the basic theories and practices of relationship-building with children and youth.
 The course will emphasize the development of professional helping relationships, active listening skills and empathy.
-From the perspective of Child and Youth Care and Youth Justice Work, students will learn ways of supporting clients to explore their challenges and to respond to related feelings.
-Culture and worldview will be viewed as essential elements for understanding and responding to children, youth and families.
+From the perspectives of Child and Youth Care and Youth Justice work, students will learn ways of supporting children and youth to explore challenges and to respond to related feelings.
+Culture and worldview will be viewed as essential elements for understanding and responding to children and youth.

 CYCC 1240